3Dpass/3DP/README.md

 Make sure you can see your node in the [list](https://telemetry.3dpscan.io/).
 Use this [tutorial](https://3dpass.org/mainnet#linux-mac) for more details.

-## Mining with Docker
+## Node and Mining with Docker
-This procedure will build and run the Node and Miner automatically with Docker.
+This procedure will build and run the Node and Miner automatically with Docker (Mac, Linux, or Windows).

 First, install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).